RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Labs/html-forms-lab.md

 - Registration page

-- Confirmation  page to let the user know their form was submitted successfully.
+- Confirmation page

+    - Each page must have a footer

+        - Footer must contain

+            - Company contact info (phone number,address, email, and social media)
+            - Copyright date

-<strong>Criteria for the landing page:</strong>
+**Criteria for the landing page:**

-1. Include an image.
+- Include an image.
 Must pertain to the business

-2. A button  to the registration form
+- A button to the registration form

     - Criteria for form below

-3. Small paragraph about the business
+- Small paragraph about the business

-4. A business name ( Be creative! )
+- A business name ( Be creative! )

-5. Stage, commit, and push changes
+- Stage, commit, and push changes

-<strong>Criteria for the registration form:</strong>
+**Criteria for the registration form:**

-1. Inputs for:
+- Inputs for:

-    - First name and last name
+    - First name
+    - Last name
     - Email address
     - Password
     - Confirm password